All Products

 • In Incremental Synchronization Based on Logs of Source Database mode, DTS creates a trigger named dts_cdc_sync_ddl, a heartbeat table named dts_sync_progress, and a DDL history table named dts_cdc_ddl_history in the source database to ensure that the latency of data migration is accurate.
 In hybrid log-based parsing incremental synchronization mode, DTS creates a trigger named dts_cdc_sync_ddl, a heartbeat table named dts_sync_progress, and a DDL history table named dts_cdc_ddl_history and enables CDC for the source database and specific tables.
 We recommend that you set the maximum number of records per second to 1,000 for the tables for which CDC is enabled in the source database.

 • Before you migrate data, evaluate the impact of data migration on the performance of the source database and destination cluster.
 We recommend that you migrate data during off-peak hours.
 During full data migration, DTS uses the read and write resources of the source and destination databases.
-This may increase the loads of the database servers.
+This may increase the loads on the database servers.

 • During full data migration, concurrent INSERT operations cause fragmentation in the tables of the destination database.
-After full data migration is complete, the tablespace of the destination database is larger than that of the source database.
+After full data migration is complete, the size of used tablespace of the destination database is larger than that of the source database.

 • You must make sure that the precision settings for columns of the FLOAT or DOUBLE data type meet your business requirements.
 DTS uses the ROUND(COLUMN,PRECISION) function to retrieve values from columns of the FLOAT or DOUBLE data type.
 If you do not specify a precision, DTS sets the precision for the FLOAT data type to 38 digits and the precision for the DOUBLE data type to 308 digits.

-• DTS attempts to resume data migration tasks that failed within the last seven days.
+• DTS attempts to resume a data migration task that failed within the last seven days.
 Before you switch workloads to the destination cluster, you must stop or release the failed tasks.
 You can also execute the REVOKE statement to revoke the write permissions from the accounts that are used by DTS to access the destination database.
 Otherwise, the data in the source database overwrites the data in the destination database after the data migration task is resumed.

 Billing